guigolab/sambamBench-nf/README.md

 Note: the command above will automatically download a test BAM file of ~4GB in `./data` if the file is not present.

 Check the [Makefile](Makefile) for more commands.

+The [Nextflow config](nextflow.config) file contains the pipeline configuration including parameters and resource specifications.